 I've been collecting hard rock and heavy metal CDs since the late '80s.

-The old school metal nation rejoiced when Metal Church announced that prodigal vocalist Mike Howe was returning to the band in 2016 after nearly a quarter century away.
+The old school metal nation rejoiced when Metal Church announced that vocalist Mike Howe had returned to the band in 2016 after nearly a quarter-century away.
 Mike fronted the Church during their brief flirtation with late '80s/early '90s mainstream success on albums like Blessing in Disguise (1989) and The Human Factor (1991), but he walked away from the music biz after 1993's Hanging in the Balance crashed into the brick wall known as Grunge Rock and heavy metal fell out of favor.

 Howe's comeback album, XI, was released in 2016 and it was warmly received by faithful Church-goers (like me) who hailed it as their best work since the glory days.
 When the Church's follow up sermon, Damned If You Do, was released in late 2018, I personally was so stoked for it that I even pre-ordered the extra-special deluxe version of the CD, which came in a cardboard slipcase autographed by the entire band and included an assortment of cool Metal Church swag like guitar picks and stickers.
 Woo-hoo!
 Once a fanboy, always a fanboy!
 So, how does Damned If You Do stack up against its still-awesome predecessor?
 Quite well, I'd say.

 The title track opens the album with an ominous "Hummmmm" and once the band kicks in it's pure, classy Metal Church style shred/power metal all the way.
 Kurt Vanderhoof (the lone original Church member) and Rick Van Zandt (who's been in the band since 2008's This Present Wasteland) have developed into a tight and formidable guitar team with a seemingly endless well of cool riffs.